Yelyzaveta Hubareva: Gymnastics career

-Junior

 2019

-In March, Hubareva competed at the Ukrainian Championships.
+In March Hubareva competed at the Ukrainian Championships.
 She placed second in the all-around.
 She would later compete at the Stella Zakharova Cup, winning gold on floor exercise.

 In June Hubareva competed at the inaugural Junior World Championships held in Győr, Hungary alongside Anastasia Motak and Daria Murzhak.
 They finished 13th as a team.
 They next competed at the European Youth Olympic Festival where they finished 10th as a team.

-Senior

 2020

-In September, Hubareva made her senior debut at the Ukrainian Championships.
+In September Hubareva made her senior debut at the Ukrainian Championships.
 She placed third in the all-around and second on floor exercise.

 In December, Hubareva competed at the European Championships.
 During the qualification, she helped Ukraine qualify to the team final in second place behind Romania and individually, she qualified to the uneven bars final.
 During the team final, she competed on the vault and floor exercise, contributing towards Ukraine's gold medal finish ahead of Romania.
 In the uneven bars final, she finished in seventh place.